-Many times we tend to believe that international news has nothing to do with us.
+Many times we tend to believe that international news have nothing to do with us.
 That conflicts between countries in the other hemisphere do not affect us.
 However, today's world has a ghost we cannot get rid off and that is able to make all the world's countries without exception suffer its consequences.
 It is the possibility of a war with nuclear weapons.

 Until World War II the most destructive bomb was the 10-ton British "Grand Slam", capable of wiping out everything in a radius of one block.
 But the revolution came with the new nuclear technology: the Hiroshima bomb, of fission of uranium atoms, had the power of 12 500 tons of conventional explosives, killing around 100 000 people.
 And in 1952 another revolution of nightmare: the first thermonuclear bomb of fusion of hydrogen atoms, equivalent to 10 400 000 tons of conventional explosives.
 In just a decade, the destructive power of "human" beings was multiplied by 1 million.